sri-priya-ai/ZeexAI_Tasks_SriPriyadharshini/README.md

 4. **Check Outputs Folder **
  - All generated plots and Grad-CAM results will be displayed within the Colab notebook.
  - Additional screenshots and results can be viewed in the **screenshots/** folder included in the repository.

+   Task 2 face recognition (theory question)
+   I have attached the word document for this question kindly check that.

 ---